 Ground cherries are not susceptible to many bacterial, fungal, or viral diseases.
 However, plants do occasionally suffer damage from flea beetles, whiteflies, ground cherry leaf beetles, and mites.
 Keep plants regularly watered and place floating row covers over them if these pests are particularly prevalent in your garden.

 Ground cherries can be eaten fresh, processed into jam, and baked into pies.
 Their distinctive, sweet-tart taste lends itself to preserves, sauces, and tarts.
 Try Grandma Ott’s Ground Cherry Jam from Seed Savers Exchange co-founder Diane Ott Whealy.

 Compared to many fleshy fruits, ripe ground cherries have a long shelf life and can be held for several weeks, for both eating and seed saving.

 You only need to plant one ground cherry plant in order to harvest viable seeds.
 To maintain a variety over many generations, save seeds from between 5–20 plants.

-Ground cherry seeds can be processed by blending the fruits with ample water in a food processor.
+For large batches: Ground cherry seeds can be processed by blending the fruits with ample water in a food processor.
 Remove the husks before processing to simplify the decanting process.
 To decant the mixture, pour the blended fruits into a larger container, add more water, and agitate the watery mash until the seeds separate from the pulp.
 When the seeds have settled to the bottom of the container, the pulpy water can be poured off the top, leaving only the seeds.
 Keep decanting this mixture until most of the pulp and any immature seeds have been discarded.
 The viable seeds that remain should be transferred to a very fine strainer, rinsed under a stream of water, and placed on a screen or coffee filter to dry in a cool, well-ventilated area.

-Because ground cherry fruits are soft, small batches can be efficiently hand-processed by removing husks, cutting fruits, and squeezing the pulp and seeds into a bowl.
+For small batches: Because ground cherry fruits are soft, small batches can be efficiently hand-processed by removing husks, cutting fruits, and squeezing the pulp and seeds into a bowl.
 The mixture can be mashed by hand, and decanted and rinsed as described above.